Bonelab/Bonelab/README.rst

     # Install in an 'editable' format
     pip install -e .

-    # ... or you can run the alternative method
-    python setup.py install

-Installing in an 'editable' format allows one to make changes to the code that can be immediately used by the binary programs.
-There is then no need to reinstall with every edit.
+Installing in an 'editable' format allows changes to the code to be immediately reflected in your programs.
+This removes the need to run ``pip install`` with each change.
+However, changing entry points in ``setup.cfg`` will require re-runing ``pip install``.

 Running Tests
 =============